Skip to main content

 But how exactly will making maternity care more sustainable help to reduce inequity of care?
 This is just one of the key questions this project aims to answer.

-But more than that, this study aims to engage expert advisors from obstetrics and midwifery as well as a panel organised by the RCOG of those with lived experiences of maternity care and their advocates.
-This year-long project aims to engage the multi-disciplinary maternity community through studying the various maternity care pathways, highlighting carbon and health inequity hotspots, supporting maternity teams to run QI projects to tackle these hotspots, and bringing the whole community together to discuss how the findings can influence future maternity care.
+The project also engaged expert advisors from obstetrics and midwifery, as well as a panel organised by the RCOG representing people with lived experience of maternity care and their advocates.
+Over the course of the year, the maternity community studied care pathways to identify carbon and health inequity hotspots, supported teams to run Quality Improvement (QI) projects addressing these areas, and came together to discuss how the findings could shape the future of maternity care.

-How is the Centre of Sustainable Healthcare helping to reduce carbon and inequity in maternity care?
+How did the Centre of Sustainable Healthcare help reduce carbon and inequity in maternity care?

-In collaboration with our partners and wider members of the multidisciplinary professions, the Centre for Sustainable Healthcare will manage the year long project as well as bringing our carbon footprinting and practical SusQI expertise to help ensure the project delivers its potential benefits.
-We will help align net zero and equity actions with clinical and patient priorities in an effort to ultimately improve patient outcomes and experiences, and reduce health inequities.
+In collaboration with our partners and wider members of the multidisciplinary professions, the Centre for Sustainable Healthcare managed the year long project, bringing our carbon footprinting and practical SusQI expertise to help ensure the project delivers its potential benefits.
+We helped align net zero and equity actions with clinical and patient priorities, with the ultimate aim of improving outcomes and experiences while reducing health inequities.

-Service-user and clinical engagement will increase understanding of maternity sustainability and equity hotspots, and increase engagement with both in practice, and by modelling cross-disciplinary working and service-user involvement we will promote a culture of integration, team working and co-design on the ground and improve the experience of maternity service users.
+Service-user and clinical engagement increased understanding of maternity sustainability and equity hotspots, and greater involvement in practice.
+By modelling cross-disciplinary collaboration and co-design with service users, the project promoted a culture of integration, teamwork, and shared ownership, leading to improvements in the experience of maternity service users.

-But equally as important, we are showcasing the power of community action, and already we are confirming that the maternity community is full of energy, determination, ideas and strong networks and this positivity is driving the project forward and helping to grow the Women’s Health Sustainability Network, bringing increased knowledge and action on delivering high value, sustainable, equitable care.
+Equally important, the project showcased the power of community action.
+The maternity community demonstrated energy, determination, creativity, and strong networks — qualities that drove the project forward and helped grow the Women’s Health Sustainability Network, bringing greater knowledge and momentum for delivering high-value, sustainable, and equitable care.

 Project timeline